Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (1) Uncontested or undisputed claims.

-(a) If a state fund claim meets the statutory requirements of compensability, the claims specialist shall have authority to approve such claim for payment of medical bills and temporary total disability compensation or other appropriate compensation.
-The approval of the claim must contain the description of the condition or conditions for which the claim is being allowed and part or parts of the body affected.
+(a) If a state fund claim meets the statutory requirements of compensability, the claims specialist may approve such claim for payment of medical bills and temporary total disability compensation or other appropriate compensation.
+The approval of the claim will contain the description of the condition or conditions for which the claim is being allowed and part or parts of the body affected.

-(b) In the processing of initial applications in state fund claims, requesting payment of compensation in addition to medical benefits, the claims specialist may approve temporary total disability compensation over a period not to exceed four weeks, without medical proof in the record, provided that the application has been properly completed and signed, certified by the employer and was otherwise noncontroversial.
-If medical proof was submitted with the initial application, the above limitation shall not apply.
-Upon approval of the claim the claimant shall be notified in writing that his or her attending physician's report will be necessary for consideration of any additional payment of compensation and an appropriate form shall be enclosed, with the necessary instructions, for the claimant's convenience.
+(b) In the processing of initial applications in state fund claims requesting payment of compensation in addition to medical benefits, the claims specialist may approve temporary total disability compensation over a period not to exceed four weeks, without medical proof in the record, provided that the application has been properly completed and signed, certified by the employer, and was otherwise noncontroversial.
+If medical proof was submitted with the initial application, the above limitation does not apply.
+Upon approval of the claim the claimant will be notified in writing that his or her attending physician's report will be necessary for consideration of any additional payment of compensation and an appropriate form will be enclosed, with the necessary instructions, for the claimant's convenience.

 (2) Contested or disputed claims.